 (formerly Environmental Remediation Technologies) This course presents details of environmental technologies for assessment and remediation of contaminated sites.
 The course includes a brief review of environmental policy related to impacts of hazardous chemicals and endocrine blockers, but focuses on remediation technologies available for reclaiming contaminated resources and reducing health risks.
 It covers the application of multiple physical and chemical technologies, but emphasizes use of biological systems for the cleanup of hazardous chemicals.
 In the course, students are introduced to the nature of hazardous waste, behavior of chemicals in the subsurface, biochemistry of microbial degradation and technology applications.
 Bioremediation technologies covered include bioventing, air sparging, monitored natural attenuation or intrinsic remediation, and chemical oxidation.
 Students learn to select appropriate technologies, design a monitoring program for assessing the applicability of bioremediation techniques, develop biological conceptual models for natural attenuation, and understand the key principles for design.
 Case studies and problem sets acquaint students with field applications and introduce modeling techniques for predicting performance.
 Prerequisites: 420.601 Geological Foundations of Environmental Science and 420.604 Hydrology and Water Resources, equivalent courses, or experience.

-This course examines the meaning of biodiversity, the disciplines associated with conservation biology, including taxonomy, genetics, small population biology, chemical ecology, and marine biology.
-It explores how conservation biology differs from other natural sciences in theory and in application.
-Students learn the major threats to biodiversity and what natural and social science methods and alternatives are used to stop the threats.
-The course also explores the economic and cultural tradeoffs associated with each conservation measure at the global, national, regional, and local levels.
-The course is taught in the seminar-style with a different lecturer from the specific field covered each class session.
+In this course, students examine the meaning and implications of biodiversity with a focus on disciplines associated with conservation biology, wildlife conservation and wildlife management, including taxonomy, genetics, small population biology, chemical and restoration ecology, and marine biology.
+This includes exploring how conservation biology differs from other natural sciences in theory and in application.
+Students learn the major threats to biodiversity and what natural and social science methods and alternatives are used to mitigate, stop, or reverse these threats.
+The course also includes the economic and cultural tradeoffs associated with each conservation measure at the global, national, regional, and local levels.
+The course is taught in the seminar-style with two weekend field trips to facilities where conservation biology will be interpreted.
 Offered onsite every two years.
 Prerequisite: 420.611 Principles and Methods of Ecology, equivalent course, or experience.

 420.638 - Coastal Zone Processes and Policy